-The Reception Regulations generally specify that the level of material reception conditions should ensure a standard of living adequate for the health of the asylum seekers, and capable of ensuring their subsistence.
-However, legislation neither requires a certain level of material reception conditions, nor does it set a minimum amount of financial allowance provided to detained asylum seekers.
+The Reception Regulations specify that the level of material reception conditions should ensure a standard of living adequate for the health of the asylum seekers, and capable of ensuring their subsistence.
+However, legislation neither requires a certain level of material reception conditions, nor does it set a minimum amount of financial allowance.
 Asylum seekers living in open centres are given a small food and transport allowance, free access to state health services and in cases of children under sixteen, free access to state education services.
-They are not entitled to social welfare benefits.
-Asylum seekers in detention enjoy free state health services, clearly within the practical limitations created by their presence within a detention centre.
+Asylum seekers in detention enjoy free state health services, within the practical limitations created by their presence within a detention centre.

 AWAS provides different amounts of daily allowance, associated with the asylum seeker’s status:

 - € 4.66 for asylum seekers; € 130.48 per 28 days

 - € 2.91 for persons returned under the Dublin III Regulation; and

 - € 2.33 for children (including unaccompanied minors) until they turn 17.

 According to AWAS, any applicant duly registered with the IPA and holding the asylum-seeker certificate can apply to receive the financial allowance, this is granted following an assessment of the applicant’s situation, taking into account vulnerability and financial incomes.
 As such, applicants who are employed full-time generally will not be granted the financial allowance.
 The per diem is generally tied to residence in an open centre, yet it is possible for applicants to request to receive the per diem if living in the community.